barkdoll/100-algo/README.md

 - I create two solutions for each challenge:
     - both a Typescript solution as the course intends
-    - the equivocal solution in Python
+    - the equivalent solution in Python
 - I occasionally add extra features to increase the flexibility and/or feature set of an algorithm.